nent/nent/packages/docs/src/pages/routing/navigation/guided/tutorial.md

 Building on these assumptions, conventions, and two properties the view engine can construct a robust data-driven rule-based system for guided navigation without a complex rule-engine.
 The expression evaluation is the most complex aspect of this engine, but this is established at the sub-route – and all other routes have no context of navigating anywhere based on rules.

-Now let’s move out of theory any into our new HTML Elements.
+Now let’s move out of theory and into our new HTML Elements.

 ## Views and Dos